 2. Verify the token signature and claims

-Fetch keys from the staging JWKS endpoint and use a JWT library to verify the token.
+Fetch keys from the accepted issuer’s JWKS endpoint, and use a JWT library to verify the token.
 The library should select the signing key from the JWT header kid.

 |---|